Installing and Configuring PASW

 Specify your selection for Manage Administrator Password.

-- Use the Windows default password randomizes the administrator password.
-With this selection, the administrator password is not retrievable by an operator.
+- Use the Windows default password randomizes the admin password.
+With this selection, the admin password is not retrievable by an operator.
 This is the default selection.

 (Optional) Select the BETA: Enable BOSH-native SSH support on all VMs checkbox to start the Microsoft beta port of the OpenSSH daemon on port 22 on all VMs.
-Users will be able to SSH onto Windows VMs with the
+Users can SSH onto Windows VMs with the

-bosh sshcommand, and enter a CMD terminal as an administrator user.
+bosh sshcommand, and enter a CMD terminal as an admin user.
 They can then run

 powershell.exeto start a PowerShell session.